liu599/liu599/README.md

 ### Hi there 👋

+- 🔭 About: Current working at Autodesk Inc. Not a programmer.
+  - ⚡ Autodesk is current looking for Senior+ Software Engineer(C++), send me email if you are interested in the position.
+- 🌱 I’m currently learning Golang.
+- ✨ Interest:
+  - ⚡ Genshin Impact
+  - ⚡ Princess Connect!Re:Dive
+  - ⚡ BanG Dream!
+  - ⚡ Anime Seiyuu
+- 📫 How to reach me: Reachme by email 460512944#qq.com

 <!--
 **liu599/liu599** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.